terabin/Gemini/README.md

 ## Known bugs of current release

-- When you press Alt together with another key with "Auto-hide menu bar" on, it toggles menu bar.
+- When you press Alt together with another key with "Auto-hide menu-bar" on, it toggles menu bar.
 As it should not.
+Workaround: disable "Auto-hide menu-bar."

 ## Features